-Surgery will normally be carried out under a general anaesthetic so you’ll be asleep during the procedure.
-During the operation the surgeon will be using very small, precision instruments while looking at the area through a microscope.
+During the eardrum operation your Consultant will be using very small, precision instruments while looking at the area through a microscope.